-Outcomes Focus for Learning Students will be expected to 5.0 explain the importance of activism in promoting social justice 5.7 understand and correctly use relevant terminology Terminology used with this outcome includes: activism civil disobedience illegal action Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Evidence - How is it possible that two people can view the same data and draw different conclusions?
+Outco mes Focus for Learning 5.0 exp act s will be expected to plain the importance of tivism in promoting social tice 5.4 explain why people may fail to act when they observe a social injustice Unfortunately, for a variety of reasons, people with power do not always intervene when they observe a social injustice.
+Time should be taken to investigate examples of inaction in varying contexts (i.e., personal, local, national, international) and magnitudes (e.g., the homeless in a small community, the displacement of hundreds of thousands due to war).
+As part of this discussion students should consider if observers had a moral obligation to intervene (i.e., a duty which one should perform, but is not legally bound to fulfill).
+5.5 understand and Terminology used with this outcome includes: correctly use relevant terminology activism • moral obligation Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Evidence - How is it possible that two people can view the same data and draw different conclusions?
 Comparison - How does activism influence the world around us?
 Causality - What are the consequences of inaction?
 Significance - Why does activism matter?
-Perspectives - Why do some people not act when they observe social injustice?
+Perspectives - Why do some people not act when they observe a social injustice?
 Values - If a person observes a social injustice should he/she be punished for not intervening?
 Why?
 By the completion of this outcome, students should understand that the actions of even a small number of individuals or groups can create positive change.
 Sample Performance Indicator(s) Is it morally wrong if a person chooses not to act when one know that change is needed to improve the lives of others?
 Why?
 Do those who possess privilege have a responsibility to help those who are underprivileged?
 Explain, using an example to support your position.